TiddlySpace/tsbar/README.md

 Run `tsapp serve` to run the app.

+To keep it up-to-date run `grunt handlebars concat update-tsapp`.
+This compiles handlebars templates in JS files to be included.
-To keep it up-to-date run `grunt concat update-tsapp`.
-This combines all the source files into one file and copies it to the assets folder in the tsapp (tsbarapp folder).
+Then it combines all the source files into one file and copies it to the assets folder in the tsapp (tsbarapp folder).

 There is a version-controlled index.html file, main.js and style.css to kick-start a basic page.

-This server interacts with tiddlyspace.com so you can use it with real data.
+This server interacts with tiddlyspace.com so you can use it with real data or place tiddlers in the assets folder.

 Testing
 =======

-Just run `grunt jasmine`
+Just run `grunt handlebars jasmine`

-To run tests in a browser run `grunt jasmine-server`.
+To run tests in a browser run `grunt handlebars jasmine-server`.